Pant/nextcloudpi-readthedocs/How-to-backup-and-restore-a-NextCloudPi-instance-using-nextcloudpi-config.md

 You may want to move your NCP instance to a larger drive or restore it after a hardware failure.

-You can visit https://your-local-IP:4443 or start nextcloudpi-config type following from your NCP terminal
+You can visit https://your-local-IP:4443 for NCP's web interface or start nextcloudpi-config from your NCP terminal by typing:

 `sudo nextcloudpi-config`